 If none of that works, Freesat is a non-subscription, digital satellite TV service from the BBC and ITV.
-You get a good range of standard-definition (SD) and high-definition (HD) channels, but you'll need to have a satellite dish installed on your home to receive the service (if you don't already have one).
+You get a good range of SD and HD channels, but you'll need to have a satellite dish installed on your home to receive the service (if you don't already have one).

 How do I get my favourite channels?